makomweb/notes-react-course/README.md

 - Firebase
 - and many more

+## Hosted on Firebase

+Visit
+[https://emkay-firebase-2309.firebaseapp.com/](https://emkay-firebase-2309.firebaseapp.com/) for a hosted version of the app.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: